Donders-Institute/bidscoin/docs/bidsapps.rst

       -p, --participant LABEL [LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all participants will be processed -b, --bidsmap NAME    Selects a custom study bidsmap file for extracting source data properties and attributes.
+If not specified then all participants will be processed -b, --bidsmap NAME    Selects a custom dataset bidsmap file for extracting source data properties and attributes.
 If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml or else the template bidsmap